-Novak Djokovic has been endorsing the Head Speed Pro or Head Speed MP model for years.
+Novak Djokovic has been endorsing the Head Speed model for years.
 But is that what he really plays with?
-If you’re interested in what racquets other ATP pro’s actually use…read this.
+If you’re interested in what racquets ATP pro’s actually use…read this.

 Like in most cases with tennis professionals, what the player endorses and what he actually plays with are different things.
 This doesn’t mean that amateurs will play much better using a so called pro stock tennis racquet but it does mean that in most cases the racquet companies are not being truthful to the customers.
 This is not new in any way and a lot of people know it, but the vast majority of people playing and enjoying tennis have no idea.